Zavvy-Glitch/cityExplorerServer/README.md

 08-24-2021 18:37 - Server built using JSON dummy data.
 GET requests/responses determined based upon API documentation.

 08-25-2021 16:58 - Server completed with API calls to pre-existing API's.
 Server deployed to Heroku for global access to the user.

+08-26-2021 17:04 - Server now has persistance with the addition of a cache.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->